deepgram/kur/docs/source/specification.rst

 - ``binary``: the default binary logger.
 It creates an entire directory structure at ``path`` to store its statistics.

+All loggers accept the following arguments:

+- ``keep_batch``: bool (default: True).
+Whether or not per-batch statistics should be logged.
+- ``rate``: int or None (default: None).
+How often to write out per-batch statistics.
+This is only meaningful when ``keep_batch`` is true.
+If ``rate`` is None, batch information is only written out when an epoch finishes or a validation run occurs.
+If ``rate`` is zero, batch information is written to disk every batch.
+If ``rate`` is a positive integer, then batch statistics are written out no quicker than once every ``rate`` seconds.

 Epochs
 ------